 You’d be forgiven for thinking this next section of the path looks boring.
-Dig a little deeper, and it’s actually a fascinating section so don’t rush it!
+Dig a little deeper, and it’s a fascinating section, so don’t rush it!

-Getting a wheelchair through the gate is tight but possible, once through you’re rewarded with a long flat path, it also has benches along the way for a well-earned rest.
+Getting a wheelchair through the gate is tight but possible.
+Once you’re through the gate, you are rewarded with a long flat path, and it also has benches along the way for a well-earned rest.

-I think this section is really interesting, I especially like the bricks shaped by the constant battering of the sea.
-I think these bricks were dumped here after the blitz?
+I think this section is fascinating.
+I especially like the bricks shaped by the constant battering of the sea.
+I think these bricks were dumped here after the blitz.

-It’s also a great spot for foraging if you’re into creating a craft, but be careful if you’re venturing close to the edge.
+It’s also an excellent spot for foraging if you’re into creating a craft, but be careful if you’re venturing close to the edge.

-Walking along the edge the coastal erosion is obvious, you can see large chunks of headland literally falling into the sea.
+The coastal erosion is evident along the edge, and you can see large chunks of headland falling into the sea.

 If you can, get yourself on the top of the graffiti-clad building, the views of Wales, Lancashire and the Lake District are excellent on a clear day.

-This section used to be a bit gravely, but the council have upgraded the path.
-It’s now very easy on the wheels and less bone-rattling.
+This section used to be a bit uneven, but the council have upgraded the path, and it’s now straightforward on the wheels and less bone-rattling.

-Eventually, you’ll come to a bend in the path, here you’ll find a white art installation from a local school known as The Pebble!
+Eventually, you’ll come to a bend in the path; here, you’ll find a white art installation from a local school called The Pebble!

 At this point, you’ve walked nearly 4 miles, so it’s time to head back…

-Whether you’re walking parts of the route or all of it take your time.
-At first glance, it looks like sand and sea but dig a little deeper either side of the path and you’ll find all kinds of mysteries.
+Take your time, whether you’re walking parts of the route or all of it.
+At first glance, it looks like sand and sea, but dig a little deeper on either side of the path, and you’ll find all kinds of mysteries.